 Pronunciation of the letter e in French is ambiguous.
-There are four ways to pronounce it: /e/ (as “a” in “jail”), /ɛ/ (as “e” in “get”), /ə/ (as “a” in the name “Tina”), or it can remain silent; however, it may also form a part of a larger group of letters where the pronunciation may be different (a great tool for remembering sounds of letter groups in context is LingQ which allows you to listen to recordings of texts and save your own notes to vocabulary).
+There are four ways to pronounce it: /e/ (as “a” in “jail”), /ɛ/ (as “e” in “get”), /ə/ (as “a” in the name “Tina”), or it can remain silent; however, it may also form a part of a larger group of letters where the pronunciation may be different (for a tool to learn pronunciation in context, check out LingQ).
 In this post, we shall learn some basic rules you have to know if you want to be understood and sound natural in French.

 Pronunciation of ë, è, é, and ê

 The diacritical marks (i.e. the accents) exist only to distinguish cases where the pronunciation differs from the one established by the rules for the plain “e”, which you can find in the next section (and in order to be able to pronounce French properly, you also have to learn the rules explained there).

 Ë with diaeresis is the easiest case to deal with.
 The diaeresis (the two dots) signify that the underlying “e” is pronounced as /ε/ (as “e” in “get”), no matter what is around it, and is used in groups of vowels that would otherwise change the pronunciation.
 For example Noël (Christmas) is pronounced /nɔεl/, whereas “noel” (a non-existing word) would be pronounced /nœl/ (/œ/ sounds like “ir” in “bird” in British English with lips rounded).
 This accent can appear also above other vowels for the very same purpose; for example, naïve is pronounced /naiv/, whereas naive (a non-existing word) would be pronounced /nεv/.